Vanshika135-svvv/reactive-operators-demo/README.md

 ├─ pom.xml
 Run
 Using Maven

 bash
-Copy code
 mvn clean compile exec:java -Dexec.mainClass=com.example.MapOperator
 Replace MapOperator with the operator file you want to run.

 Using Java directly
 bash
-Copy code
 cd target/classes
 java com.example.MapOperator

 Notes
     Each operator demonstrates a single concept.

     You can also use one file ReactiveOperatorsExample.java and uncomment operators one at a time.